usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 </details>
 <br />

-This time you'll get an HTTP 400 (Bad Request) response from Core WAAP and you will not see any request in the backend as this invalid call was blocked by Core WAAP!
+This time you'll get an `HTTP 400 (Bad Request)` response from USP Core WAAP and you will not see any request in the backend as this invalid call was intercepted!

 ```shell
 kubectl -n petstore exec pod/petstore \